-The sounds of samba, Ipanema Beach and great Brazilian climate draws me here, having traveled with some friends, at least I have a feeling of safety in numbers.
+The sounds of samba, Ipanema Beach and great Brazilian climate draws me here, having travelled with some friends, at least I have a feeling of safety in numbers.

-Rio de Janeiro was the capital of Brazil for almost two centuries (1763-1822) and capital of the Portuguese Empire (1808-1821).
+Rio de Janeiro was the capital of Brazil for almost two centuries (1763-1822) and the capital of the Portuguese Empire (1808-1821).
 Commonly known as Rio, the city is also nicknamed A Cidade Maravilhosa – “The Marvelous City”.
-It was Brazil‘s capital until 1960, when Brasilia took its place.
+It was Brazil‘s capital until 1960 when Brasilia took its place.

 Residents of the city are known as Cariocas, most of the population is of Portuguese descent, with a large number of people of African descent and Pardos of mixed Portuguese and African descent.
 Portuguese is the official national language, and the primary language taught in schools.
 But English and Spanish are part of the official high school curriculum.

 The Brazilian Carnival (Carnaval, in Portuguese) is an annual celebration held 40 days before Easter and marks the beginning of Lent.
 In 1840 the first Carnival was celebrated with a masked ball.
 As years passed, adorned floats and costumed revellers became a tradition amongst the celebrants.
 Carnival is known as a historic root of Brazilian music.
 Rio was eternalized in the super smash hit song “Garota de Ipanema” (The Girl from Ipanema) composed by Antonio Carlos Jobim and recognized worldwide and recorded by Astrud Gilberto and Joao Gilberto, Frank Sinatra, and Ella Fitzgerald.
 This is also the main key song of the Bossa Nova, a musical genre that was born in Rio.